 Sr. Vice President & Director, Hockey Ops/Asst.
 General Manager

-Craig Heisinger enters his sixth season with the Winnipeg Jets in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager with the Winnipeg Jets since the team returned to Winnipeg in 2011.
+Craig Heisinger has held the role of Sr. Vice-President & Director, Hockey Operations/Assistant General Manager with the Winnipeg Jets since the team returned to Winnipeg in 2011.
 In his role, Heisinger also serves as the General Manager of the Manitoba Moose, the American Hockey League affiliate of the Winnipeg Jets.